open/close all folders

-- Theme Naming: Portico, Portia, Ingress, Arch, and Door.
+- Theme Naming: Her family—Portico, Portia, Ingress, Arch, and Door.

 The Marquis de Carabas

 - Aristocrats Are Evil: He's a marquis (an aristocrat), and while he's certainly not a villainous character, but he's "a little dodgy in the same way the ocean is a little wet".

 - Back from the Dead: About halfway through, he's tortured to death by Croup and Vandemar, but by the end he's been brought back thanks to his Soul Jar.

 - Badass Longcoat: An iconic item on the Marquis.
 There's an entire story devoted to him getting it after it was taken from his dead body.

 - Chessmaster Sidekick: Casually snags what turns out to be an important trinket from Portico's study; it's a totem of the Beast Islington gave him, pulls an impressive Thanatos Gambit on Croup and Vandemar, and is generally awesome.

 - Crazy-Prepared: Everything from a Soul Jar to a convenient bit of fruitcake.